 about his pottery at Beaker Folk

-Bill has been working with the Ancient Wessex Network, creative people and organisations that work in the Heritage Industry.
+Bill works with the Ancient Wessex Network, creative people and organisations that work in the Heritage Industry.

-Artwey is a group set up by artists in Weymouth & Portland, they run Open Studios events and other stuff!
-Artseeker provides consultancy and website services for them - see www.artwey.co.uk
+Bill is a member of Artwey, a group set up by artists in Weymouth & Portland, they run Open Studios events and other stuff!
+See www.artwey.co.uk

 Bill is a founder member of The Upwey Potters

-to see a new style website with latest news and details of Exhibitions & Workshops.
+to see their website with latest news and details of Exhibitions & Workshops.

 Bill recently built "Woden" - a large wood fired kiln - which is enabling him to produce more larger vessels.
 Take a look at the archive of the building and firings at this link.

-Bill's big brother, Richard is an authority on the Windmills of Dorset (well it gets him out of the house now and then!).
+Richard is also an authority on the Windmills of Dorset (well it gets him out of the house now and then!).
 Take a look at the researches on the Dorset Windmills website at this link.

 Bill is involved with this Group.
-The group's website has been set up under its own domain name at www.dorsetpotterygroup.co.uk
+The group's website is at https://sites.google.com/site/dorsetpotterygroup/home

 Annual exhibitions are staged at Bridport Art Centre.
 See details of activities, exhibitions and the Bridport Millennium Ammonite Project